SharkChilli-Cyrus/KnowledgePool/cfa-level1/notes/5 - Corporate Finance (10%).md

 **<font color=blue>The sum of the present value of all the after-tax cash flows of the project.
 NPV indicates the expected change in the value of the firm. </font>**

+<font color=red>**Key: It is a direct measure of the expected increase in the value of the firm, but it does not include any consideration of the size of the project.**</font>

 $NPV = CF_0 + \frac{CF_1}{(1+k)^1} + \frac{CF_2}{(1+k)^2} + \cdots + \frac{CF_n}{(1+k)^n}$

 * <mark>Example</mark>